Ouss-tagh-dev/Detect-Fake-News-with-Machine-Learning/README.md

   - The **top 10 most credible** sources (highest percentage of real news).
   - The **top 10 least credible** sources (lowest percentage of real news).
 - **Displaying the results** in a clear, ranked list.

+### 5. Detecting Keywords Associated with Fake News

+The **keyword detection** is performed in the notebook **DetectingKeywordsAssociatedWithFakeNews.ipynb**, located in the `4 detecting keywords associated with fake news` folder.

+This notebook includes:
+- **Tokenizing** the words in article titles and texts.
+- **Removing stopwords** (common words) and non-alphabetic tokens.
+- **Counting word frequencies** specifically for articles labeled as "Fake."
+- **Identifying the top 5 most common keywords** in:
+  - Fake news titles.
+  - Fake news texts.
+- **Displaying the results** with the most frequent words and their counts.